What is the Equine Therapy for Disabled Children in South Africa project all about?

 The Constantia Valley boasts a vibrant array of hills, forests, vineyards and stately historic homes, all just outside of the city centre.
-Volunteers stay either on-site in a cosy log cabin, or at a nearby homestay, with regular city nights-out organised with volunteers on other city community projects included.
+Volunteers stay on-site in a cosy log cabin with regular city nights-out organised with volunteers on other city community projects included.
 In your spare time, the more adventurous can take at trip to meet the infamous Great White Shark or with plenty of beaches and trips to the wine regions for those preferring to stay on dry land, there is always much to do here.

 Details & Costs

 - Cost: starting at £1254 / $1958 for 2 weeks

 - Project activities: Assist disabled children on horseback, clean and groom horses, assist in riding classes, muck out stables

 - Working hours: Monday to Friday 08.00-12.30 and 14.00-18.00

 - Project availability: Project closed during schools holidays: During this time, volunteers can get involved in care for the horses and PR support with sponsorship and admin activities however there will be no hands on equine therapy.